evylang/evy/docs/development/upgrade.md

     go -C learn get -u ./...
     go -C learn mod tidy

+Verify that the Go version specified in the `go.mod` files matches the Go version that Hermit installs, which has potentially been upgraded in the prior step.
+If necessary, change the Go version in the `go.mod` files.

 Commit changes and ensure the build still works with

     make ci